jhoneill/jhoneill.github.io/_posts/2025-03-30-HereInMyCar.md

 that can't be met from Nuclear, Wind, Solar, and other sustainable odds and ends.
-I'll write about getting [carbon intensity data](https://grid.iamkate.com/) another time but the CO2 of all electricity going into the car, divided by all the miles driven works out at 33g of CO2 per mile so far.
+I'll write about getting [carbon intensity data](https://grid.iamkate.com/) another time but the CO2 of all electricity going into the car, divided by all the miles driven works out at 33g of CO2/km so far.
 The figure was 163g for the CC.
 Cost-wise it's like having a 320mpg car, CO2-wise it's like 220mpg so far.

 **I've unlearned long held assumptions about filling up.** Some days I brought the CC home with less than 30 miles-worth of diesel left in the tank meaning the next trip had an enforced detour to fill up.
-I've likened the EV experience to having a fuel tank fairy - go to bed with the tank empty and wake up 250-300 miles of range; if you charge at home, going somewhere to fill up is only necessary on long journeys (worst case about 240 miles, best case about 300).
+I've likened the EV experience to having a fuel tank fairy - go to bed with the tank empty and wake up with 240-300 miles of range depending on conditions; if you charge at home, going somewhere to fill up is only necessary on long journeys.

 Three parties want to decide when home-charging starts and stops.
 - I can tell the car “Start charging at midnight, stop at 80%” – filling to 100%